mkrizmancic/MIDS_collection/PyTorch Geometric/README.md

 ## Usage
 Running the `pyg_dataset.py` will do the following:
+1. Download raw files if they don't exist on disk.1
-* read the raw files from the `raw` directory,
+1. Read the raw files from the `raw` directory.
-* compute the features for all nodes in each graph from the dataset,
+1. Compute the features for all nodes in each graph from the dataset.
-* save the result in PyG-readable format to the disk,
+1. Save the result in PyG-readable format to the disk.
-* print out the information about the dataset,
+1. Print out the information about the dataset.
-* _optionally_ print more detailed information about the randomly selected graph(s) from the dataset and plot them to visualize the MIDS.
+1. _Optionally_ print more detailed information about the randomly selected graph(s) from the dataset and plot them to visualize the MIDS.
 (To enable this feature, change the `num_graphs` argument in the `inspect_dataset` function call.)

 Alternatively, you can import the dataset as you would normally do in PyG tutorials.